 *Find activities around town and go!

-*Christmas Card Prayers—As you get Christmas cards in the mail, hang them up or put them in a basket.
+Thinking of Others*Christmas Card Prayers—As you get Christmas cards in the mail, hang them up or put them in a basket.
 Each night at dinner, pick one of the cards and pray for the family that sent it to you.

 *Participate in Christmas Giving—do Samaritan’s Purse, Salvation Army, Toys for Tots, gifts/cards for soldiers, caroling at a nursing home, write thank-you cards to people who help you all year, etc.